Is a Foot and Ankle MRI right for you?

 Each foot is comprised of 26 bones and 30 joints.
 Not to mention the additional muscles, tendons and ligaments.
 With so many structures and important junctures, if you are experiencing foot pain or ankle pain it can be difficult to pinpoint.
 Foot and ankle pain is typically described as a dull ache that increases in severity when weight-bearing.

 The pain can sometimes feel insignificant, and we brush it off as a mild ankle roll or minor strain.
-The majority of foot pain is associated with sprains and strains–which require ice, elevation and keeping off the affected foot.
+The majority of foot pain is associated with sprains and strains.
+These usually settle with ice, elevation and keeping weight off the affected foot.
 If your pain has not improved with these remedies, it can be a sign of a more serious issue.

 If you are experiencing this type of recurring or worsening foot or ankle pain, it is important to contact your doctor.
 They may order a foot and ankle MRI scan to help identify the root cause of your discomfort.
-Follow along as we will discuss the process of a foot MRI, how to read the resulting images of an MRI scan, and what to expect from the procedure.
+This guide explains what the scan shows, which conditions it can diagnose, how the procedure works, what it costs, and what happens after your results come back.

 What is a Foot and Ankle MRI?